Grand Theft Auto IV: Setting

-Grand Theft Auto IV takes place in 2008, within a redesigned version of Liberty City.
+Grand Theft Auto IV takes place within an alternate version of Liberty City seen in Grand Theft Auto III.
 The design of the city focuses on a recreation of four of the boroughs of New York City: Broker (based on Brooklyn), Dukes (Queens), Bohan (The Bronx), and Algonquin (Manhattan).
 The setting also includes the neighbouring state of Alderney (based on New Jersey).
-Initially, bridges are locked down due to a terrorist threat, and police constantly pursue players if the bridges are crossed.
-The blockades are lifted as the story progresses, allowing the player to traverse between islands safely.
+In the story, it is explained that bridges are locked down due to a terrorist threat, and police constantly pursue players if the bridges are crossed.
+These barricades are lifted as the player progresses the story, allowing them to traverse uninterrupted between islands.

 Grand Theft Auto IV is set in the fictional "HD Universe", which mirrors and parodies the real world.
 The previous games formed fictional universes of their own, which despite having many similarities with the HD Universe, are considered to be different continuities.
 Hence, the Liberty City depicted in Grand Theft Auto IV is different from its previous renditions, and the game itself serves as a reboot for the series.
-The new timeline established by Grand Theft Auto IV would continue with two expansion packs, The Lost and Damned and The Ballad of Gay Tony, and a sequel, Grand Theft Auto V, as well as its online component, Grand Theft Auto Online.
-The handheld game Grand Theft Auto: Chinatown Wars is also considered part of the HD Universe, because it features the same map as Grand Theft Auto IV, except for Alderney.
+The new timeline established by Grand Theft Auto IV continues with two expansion packs, The Lost and Damned and The Ballad of Gay Tony, and a sequel, Grand Theft Auto V, as well as its online component, Grand Theft Auto Online.
+The handheld game Grand Theft Auto: Chinatown Wars is also considered part of the HD Universe because it features the same map as Grand Theft Auto IV, except for Alderney.